Patriot's Park: 1780: Capture of Major André

-After André was turned over to the Continental command at North Castle, he was taken across the Hudson to Tappan where he was held prisoner.
-After being convicted of espionage at a military trial in the DeWint House (today a National Historic Landmark), he was hanged by order of George Washington, who had attended the trial.
+After André was turned over to the Continental command at North Castle, he was taken across the Hudson to Tappan where he was held prisoner in The '76 House tavern.
+After being convicted of espionage at a military trial in the Reformed Church Of Tappan (today a National Historic Landmark), he was hanged by order of George Washington, who had attended the trial.
 Had André successfully conveyed the information Arnold had given him to New York, the British could have managed to secure the Hudson and cut New England off from the other rebellious colonies, resolving the stalemate of the time in their favor and drastically changing the outcome of the war.

 Arnold, tipped off about André's arrest by a member of his staff unaware of his commander's involvement, was able to escape to the British with his family.
 After holding some commands in the British Army, he emigrated to England at war's end, where he was buried two decades later.
 Paulding, Van Wart and Williams were recognized and compensated for their roles in the capture.
 The Continental Congress awarded them lifetime pensions and the Fidelity Medallion, generally considered the first U.S. military decoration; the state gave them farms confiscated from Loyalists.
 Two decades later, three counties in the new state of Ohio were named after them.
 Later the elementary school near the memorial would take Paulding's name as well.

 1853–1942: homes and schools

-David Williams, the sole survivor of the trio that captured Major John Andre, died in 1831.
+David Williams, the last survivor of the trio that captured Major John Andre, died in 1831.
 After his death, a movement began to build a monument at the capture site.
 It never gained enough support, but never completely disappeared either.
 In 1852 the Monument Association to the Captors of Major André was formally established at last, and it was able to bring those plans to fruition.
 A local freed African American couple, William and Mary Taylor, donated the property they owned at the intersection of the brook and the highway.
 The cornerstone was laid on Independence Day, July 4, 1853.
 Among those at the ceremony were Alexander Hamilton's son James, and Horatio Seymour and Henry J. Raymond, governor and lieutenant governor of New York, respectively.
 The lower pedestal was raised shortly thereafter, of marble quarried in nearby Sing Sing, today Ossining.
 It was topped with an obelisk.

 On the centennial of the capture in 1880, the monument was expanded and rededicated.
 A crowd of 70,000 attended the ceremony, presided over by Samuel J. Tilden (one of his last public appearances) and Chauncey Depew.
 The obelisk was replaced with the current concrete block and topped with a statue of Paulding by William R. O'Donovan, donated by a Tarrytown resident.